 In early 1970, an increased number of mold-related health issues were reported.
 Researchers attribute the increase to energy-saving insulation that was used in homes in response to the national energy crisis.
 The energy-saving insulation unexpectedly caused a dramatic increase in humidity inside those buildings, which led to excessive mold growth.

 The exact incidence of mold allergies worldwide remains unknown.
 However, mold exposure in schoolchildren has become a major health concern of parents in recent years.
 Moisture-damaged repairs of buildings and close living quarters in inner cities appear to have contributed to an increase in respiratory allergy symptoms related to mold in children.
-Researchers estimate that 80% of young children who live in the southern United States and have indoor allergies are allergic to mold spores and/or dust mites.
+The Centers for Disease Control and Prevention (CDC) estimate that 80% of young children who live in the southern United States and have indoor allergies are allergic to mold spores and/or dust mites.

 Allergy treatments depend on the severity of symptoms.
 Minimizing exposure to mold by properly ventilating damp areas in the home, regularly changing air conditioning and furnace filters and closing windows at night, may help prevent or reduce allergy symptoms.
 Commonly used allergy medications include antihistamines, nasal sprays, decongestants, leukotriene inhibitors and allergen immunotherapy (allergy shots).
 Patients who have allergic asthma that is triggered by mold may benefit from inhaled corticosteroids or bronchodilators.